 Nathan Holman has always loved music and performing.
 As an undergraduate on a performance scholarship, he attended Southern Utah University and sang in Acclamation, SUU’s premier performance group.
 In one year, he performed in over 100 shows across the country and internationally.
 During his junior and senior years, he performed with Opus, SUU’s chamber choir, which included a performance at Carnegie Hall.
 He enjoys playing the piano and is currently studying the violin.
 He attended the University of Utah medical school and practices emergency medicine in St. George, Utah.

-Robert Simmons, section leader, is a bass/baritone based in St. George.
+Robert Simmons is a bass/baritone based in St. George.
 Musical roles include the Bass Soloist in Mozart’s Requiem, Emile de Becque in South Pacific, Pilate in Jesus Christ Superstar, Judge Turpin in Sweeney Todd, and Jacob Marley in Scrooge.
 Rob sang with the Utah Opera Company for two seasons appearing in productions of Aida, Il Trovatore, Tosca and Don Giovanni, and performed in the BYU Oratorio Choir and Concert Choir under Ron Staheli.
 He received a BS magna cum laude in international business from BYU and an MBA in finance from the Kellogg Graduate School of Management at Northwestern University.
 Rob has performed in a variety of choral and musical theater productions around the country and sang the national anthem at an Utah Jazz basketball game.